Hide Search Bar

 English is taught using our set texts for each year group.
 These texts have been selected specifically for our curriculum.

-Our full curriculum overview can be downloaded at the bottom of this page.
+Our full English curriculum overview can be downloaded at the bottom of this page.

 The criteria for choosing the set texts are; cultural capital, challenge, vocabulary, variation and conceptual richness.
 We also consider how these texts build upon knowledge and concepts year after year.
 We review our literacy canon regularly to ensure our pupils are exposed to a diverse range of authors, cultures and characters.

 Here’s one example: Aesop’s Fables is read in year 1 - a culturally important, challenging text that teaches us that stories contain messages.
-This then leads to Winne the Pooh in year 2 which moves us from moral to theme, and from fable to short story.
-This leads to Charlottes's Web in year 3 which develops the themes found in The Velveteen Rabbit i.e. the transformative power of love and is culturally significant and challenging.
+This then leads to Winnie the Pooh in year 2 which moves us from moral to theme, and from fable to short story.
+This leads to Charlottes's Web in year 3 which develops the themes found in Winnie the Pooh - the transformative power of love and friendship and is culturally significant and challenging.
 This then leads to Philip Pullman’s Clockwork in year 4; again the book develops the theme of love's transformative power but also introduces a contemporary writer and a meta-story within a story (an idea that will come up again and again in fiction).
 Ultimately, this reading route can carry our pupils to the most complex texts ever written.

 Our Literacy Canon